← Back to all articles

 Variant-specific tactical motifs

-Togyz Kumalak: the tuzdyk decision tree
+Togyz Kumalak: parity and tuzdyk

-The AI coach as a training partner
+The AI review as a training partner

-Practice protocol: 5 games to better play
+Practice protocol: five games to better play

 What real players ask and struggle with